dchampion/shared-mutable-state/README.md

-# The Perils of Shared Mutable State in the Java Programming Language
+# Observation of Shared Mutable State in Java

 ## Summary
+The small Java program in this repository demonstrates the effects of state changes made in one thread of execution on the visibilty of those changes to another thread of execution.

-A small Java program that demonstrates the effects of using different strategies to observe mutable state from separate threads.
-The documentation&mdash;both in the source code and in this README&mdash;provides recommendations about which strategy to use, and under what circumstances to use it.
+Specifically, this program demonstrates the <i>thread-safety</i> (or lack thereof) of various strategies to change state; specifically, state that is shared between multiple threads.

+The documentation&mdash;both in the source code and in this README&mdash;discusses each strategy in turn, and its suitability to particular use cases.

 ## Requirements
-* The Java Development Kit (JDK), version 8 or greater, must be installed on your computer, and the location of its binary executables must be in your executable search path.
+The Java Development Kit (JDK), version 8 or greater, must be installed on your computer, and the location of its binary executables must be in your executable search path.

 ## Download the Project
-* If Git is installed, navigate to a clean directory on your file system and type <code>git clone https<nolink>://github.com/dchampion/shared-mutable-state.git</code>.
+* If Git is installed, navigate to a clean directory on your file system and type <code>git clone https<nolink>://github.com/dchampion/shared-mutable-state.git</code>

 * If Git is not installed, or you do not wish to use it, click the <code>Clone or download</code> button on this page to download and extract a zipped version of this project into a clean file system directory.

 ## Build the Project
-* Using a command-line shell, navigate the to file system directory in which you downloaded the project; i.e the project root directory.
+Using a command-line shell, navigate the to file system directory in which you installed the project and compile the source code:

-    * If using <code>cmd</code> (Windows), type <code>javac -d bin src\SharedMutableStateDemo.java</code>.
+* If using <code>cmd</code> (Windows), type <code>javac -d bin src\SharedMutableStateDemo.java</code>

-    * If using <code>Terminal</code> (MacOS) or <code>bash</code> (Linux), type <code>javac -d bin src/SharedMutableStateDemo.java</code>.
+* If using <code>Terminal</code> (MacOS) or <code>bash</code> (Linux), type <code>javac -d bin src/SharedMutableStateDemo.java</code>

-    Note the direction of the slash in these commands is OS-dependent; in Windows it is a back-slash ('\\'), and in MacOS or Linux it is a forward-slash ('/').
+    <i>Note that these commands are identical save for the direction of the slash; in Windows it is a back-slash ('\\'), and in MacOS or Linux it is a forward-slash ('/')</i>.

-    The above commands will compile the source code and put the resulting binaries into the <code>bin</code> directory.

-    * (Optional) To generate project Javadoc, type <code>javadoc -package -d doc src/SharedMutableStateDemo.java</code> (again, direction of the slash is OS-dependent).
+* (Optional) To generate the program Javadoc, type <code>javadoc -package -d doc src/SharedMutableStateDemo.java</code> (again, the direction of the slash is OS-dependent).
 To inspect the Javadoc in a web browser, open <code>/project_root_directory/doc/index.html</code>, where <code>project_root_directory</code> is the project root directory.

-## Run the project
+## Run the Program
-From the project root directory, type <code>java -cp bin SharedMutableStateDemo num_iterations</code>, where <code>num_iterations</code> is the number of times the program will read the shared state variable.
+From the project root directory, type <code>java -cp bin SharedMutableStateDemo iterations</code> where <code>iterations</code> is the number of iterations to update and read the value of a state variable.

-This command will execute each strategy in turn, and report a) whether it produced consistent results, and b) the elapsed time it took to execute each strategy.

-The greater the value of <code>num_iterations</code>, the more accurate will be the results of the program.
-This number must be between <code>1</code> and <code>Integer.MAX_VALUE-1</code> (or 2,147,483,647).
-A value of <code>1000000</code> (1M) is a good place to start as it balances reliability and speed.
+The greater the value of <code>iterations</code>, the more accurate will be the results of the program.
+This number must be between <code>1</code> and <code>Integer.MAX_VALUE-1</code> (or <code>2147483647</code>).
+A value of <code>1000000</code> (1M) is a good place to start, as it balances reliability and speed.

 ## Description
-The Java code in this demonstration performs the following steps  for each strategy:
+This program performs the following steps:

-1. Creates two instances of <code>java.util.Set</code>, a  collection whose invariants gaurantee that a) each of its members is unique, and b) each of its members shares the same type.
-The type of both sets is <code>java.lang.Integer</code>.
+1. Creates two instances of a <code>java.util.Set</code>, a  collection whose invariants gaurantee that a) each of its members is unique, and b) each of its members shares the same data type (for the purposes of this program the sets will contain <code>java.lang.Integer</code>).

-2. Creates a single instance of a whole-number producer.
-This class implements an interface <code>ConsecutiveNumberProducer</code> whose sole public method is <code>int next()</code>.
-The contract of this interface is that, starting with the number 0, it will return a whole number equal to 1 greater than the whole number returned by the previous call to <code>next()</code>.
-That is, it produces consecutive whole numbers on successive calls to <code>next()</code>.
-Each concrete implementation of this class (six in all) employs a different strategy to observe state changes between multiple threads.
+2. Creates one instance of a class that produces consecutive whole-numbers.
+The invariant of this class is that it produce a whole number equal to 1 greater than the last number produced by it.

-3. Creates and executes two threads in parallel, giving each access to a) one of the two sets created in step 1, and b) the single number-producer instance created in step 2.
-Each thread calls <code>next()</code> on the shared number-producer and adds the resulting value to its dedicated set (recall that each thread gets its own set); it repeats this the number of times specified in <code>num_iterations</code> supplied as a command-line argument.
+3. Creates two threads, giving each thread access to a) one of the two sets created in step 1, and b) the single number-producer created in step 2.

+4. Executes, in parallel, both threads created in step 3.
+Each thread reads values from the number-producer <code>iterations</code> times, and adds those values to its set.

+5. On completion of both threads, both sets are analyzed for mutual exclusion.

+Each step is repeated for a given thread-safety strategy.

+A correctly behaving strategy should produce two mutually exclusive sets, the union of which is every consecutive whole number between <code>1</code> to 2x <code>iterations</code> (2x because there are two threads).

+The detection of either an intersection or a collision indicates that the strategy is not safe to use in program that uses multiple threads.

-4. On completion of both threads the sets are analyzed, and the number of intersections and/or collisions encounted by each strategy is reported.
-An intersection is defined as a whole number appearing in both sets.
-A collision is defined as an attempt to add a whole number to a set in which that number already exists.
-In either case, the strategy is not thread-safe.
+An intersection is defined as a number appearing in both sets.
+A collision is defined as an attempt to add a number to a set in which that number already exists.

 ## Results and Analysis
-The following results were produced using the recommended input of 1M (1,000,000) iterations per strategy.
+The following results were produced using the recommended input of 1M (<code>1000000</code>) iterations.
 ### Unsynchronized Strategy
 #### Implementation
 <pre style="font-size: 12px">